 The ticket is good for 2 years, and it gives you the ability to book a complimentary second ticket for a companion when you book an award flight on British Airways.
 The companion must be booked into the same class of service and on the same flight as your ticket.

-Also, the award flights must originate and return to the U.S. You do still have to pay the taxes and fees on the second ticket, which can easily top $1,500-$2,000 for premium cabin travel (especially if your return is from London).
-However, without having to use any additional miles, this is still a pretty good price to pay for a round-trip first-class flight on British Airways!
+Also, the award flights must originate and return to the U.S. You do still have to pay the taxes and fees on the second ticket, which can easily top $1,500 to $2,000 for premium cabin travel (especially if your return is from London).
+However, without having to use any additional Avios, this is still a pretty good price to pay for a round-trip first-class flight on British Airways!

-Impeccable service, elegant surroundings, fine dining…when you fly first class, British Airways wants to give you the absolute best experience possible.
+Impeccable service, elegant surroundings, and fine dining — when you fly first class, British Airways wants to give you the absolute best experience possible.

-Each suite can be transformed into a 6’6″ fully flat bed.
+Each suite can be transformed into a lie-flat bed that measures 78 inches long.
 Quilted mattresses, cotton duvets, and soft pajamas mean even taller passengers will be able to rest comfortably while they fly.

 A 15-inch personal screen, noise-canceling headphones, and more entertainment options than you could ever need (including films, documentaries, television, music, audiobooks, and games) mean you’ll never be bored during your flight.
-Added USB connections, RCA jacks, and power ports allow passengers to enjoy their own devices ranging from iPods to laptops.
+And each suite features numerous power outlets, ensuring you can keep your various devices charged up.

-British Airways has worked with top chefs to design breakfasts, lunches, dinners, and of course an afternoon English tea service.
-Passengers can also dine on their own schedule with an a la carte menu and a selection of lighter options.
+British Airways has worked with top chefs to design breakfast, lunch, and dinner options, as well as the quintessential afternoon tea.
+Passengers can also dine on their own schedule with an à la carte menu and a selection of lighter options.